mozaik-association/mozaik/docs/Distribution-list-module.md

 /!\ SCREENSHOT/!\

+!!! warning inline end "Warning"

+    To be included in these lists, it is mandatory that the object has at least one email or postal address defined.
+Otherwise, the contact will appear in the "unreachable" tab accessible from the mailing list form.

 ## Exclude filters

 As with the include filters, the exclude filters work in the same way.
 Simply create one or more new filters that can be saved as a template to be reused later.
 Once the filters are selected, you can display a list of all the contacts that will NOT be part of the distribution list.